sathwik/docker-buildr/README.md

 ## Limitations

 Currently there are only containers with JRuby and Buildr.
 Containers for plain rubies may come in future.
-Also the maven repository is not yet mounted into the container.

 ## How to use "dockerized" Buildr?